catid/tonk/README.md

 Tonk implements a new type of jitter-robust time synchronization protocol over the Internet that is more suitable for mobile networks than NTP/PTP.
+Tonk enables applications to compress timestamps down to 2 or 3 bytes.

 Tonk implements a novel HARQ transport based on SiameseFEC, meaning that a new type of forward error correction is used to protect data and avoid